- Training Model and Philosophy

 Interns see up to 16 individual clients per week.
 The Baylor Counseling Center functions primarily within a short-term counseling model.
 Interns will have the option of seeing 2 clients over a longer period for the training experience of doing some in-depth clinical work.
 This will be determined in a discussion with their primary supervisor.

 The Counseling Center offers a variety of groups throughout the year.
-Examples include Mindfulness, Boundaries, Substance Abuse, Men’s, Sexual Assault Survivors, Creative Arts Process, Social Confidence, Adult Children of Alcoholic Families, Interpersonal Process, etc… Interns are required to co-lead at least one group with a staff member and then may develop and lead groups in their own areas of interest.
+Examples include Mindfulness, Boundaries, Substance Abuse, Men’s, Sexual Assault Survivors, Creative Arts Process, Social Confidence, Adult Children of Alcoholic Families, Interpersonal Process, etc… Interns are required to co-lead at least one group with a staff member.

 Students who are coming to the Baylor Counseling Center for the first time are asked to attend an initial consultation session as a way of entering the system – called an Initial Assessment, accessed through our Walk-In Clinic.
 The therapist on initial assessment duty then conducts a 30-minute assessment interview.
 Interns will each cover 2-4 hours weekly of the walk-in clinic time.
 Counselors may also see crises during this time as it serves as our entry point for all types of concern.